TanStack/router/docs/guide/code-splitting.md

 ## Accessing Route APIs in Code Split Files with the `RouteApi` class

-As you might have guessed, importing the very route that is already importing the code-split file your in is a circular dependency, both in types and at runtime.
+As you might have guessed, importing the very route that is already importing the code-split file you're in is a circular dependency, both in types and at runtime.
 To avoid this, TanStack Router exports a handy `RouteApi` class that you can use to access a route's type-safe APIs:

 ```tsx
 import { Route } from '@tanstack/react-router'